Assistant Professor, Institute of Economic Research, Hitotsubashi University

 【Profile】

-Toyo Ashida is a HIAS research associate (Specially Appointed) at Hitotsubashi Institute of Advanced Studies.
+Toyo Ashida is currently an Assistant Professor at the Institute of Economic Research.
 Her academic interests are Health economics, Applied Economics, and Program Evaluation.
 She received her PhD degree in International Public Policy from Osaka University.
 Currently, she is conducting research activities in the areas of healthy aging, the impact of social inequality on health, the long-term impact of childhood environment, determinants of caregiver well-being and, disaster resilience and health behaviors.

 【Recent Publications】